PERMABULK. MEAT SWEATS COURTESY OF MEAT PIES, HOMEMADE HOT SAUCES AND A VERY BALLER STEWROID

 - 1 cup of water

 You’ll see a lot of different ways to make this, but I’m all for quick and dirty.
-Thus, throw all of it into the food processor and pulse it until everything is pretty well finely chopped, but not necessarily pureed (unless you want it with the consistency of a spread, which isn’t at all bad, frankly.
+Thus, throw all of it into the food processor and pulse it until everything is well finely chopped, but not necessarily pureed (unless you want it with the consistency of a spread, which isn’t at all bad, frankly.
 You then just give it a bit of extra stirring to ensure the pepper, cumin, and salt are evenly mixed into the sauce.
 I usually add another tablespoon of olive oil on top of the sauce in the jar.
 It mixes in easily with a spoon when you’re ready to serve it (which should be done at room temp and not cold out of the fridge) and seems to keep the flavors fresher.
 Try it both ways and decide which you prefer.

-Store this stuff in a mason jar- and in fact store any and all sauces in these jars.
+Store this stuff in a mason jar- and in fact store all sauces in these jars.
 They’ll keep far longer, they’ll taste better, you can shake them to mix them, and no xenoestrogens from plastic will leak into your food that way.
 If you’ve forgotten why that matters…

 If you have any recollection of my investigation of the love of chili in the Ozarks and their apparently concomitant prowess in arm wrestling, it will likely not come as a shock that one of the only folk sports still practiced in Lebanon is arm wrestling, and Lebanon’s Fasolia is nearly identical to the chili of the Ozarks.
-How that happens I have no clue, because it isn’t as though the people of the Ozarks are either worldly or amenable to sampling recipes that hail from any country that doesn’t love Jesus and Wal-Mart.
+How that happens I have no clue.
+It isn’t as though the people of the Ozarks are either worldly or amenable to sampling recipes that hail from any country that doesn’t love Jesus and Wal-Mart.
 What I can tell you is I could only find two traditional Lebanese folk sports, and aside from arm wrestling, they appear to have a tradition of putting what appear to be stone kettlebells overhead.
 Clearly, the Lebanese are people who love spicy food and badassery, which makes them a-ok in my book.

 The flavor of fasolia differs from what you’re used to in large part due to the lack of chili powder and copious amounts of cumin- they use spice blends that contain a variety of spices that usually include cinnamon, which might sound weird, but cinnamon, chocolate, and coffee are often added to chili to jack up the flavor.
 In short, it’s not going to be so weird you can’t get into it, but it is a nice change of pace from the ordinary.